insane0hflex/DarkSouls3SaveGameBackupTool/README.md

 Like so: `5_2_2016_10_03__DS30000.sl2.bak`

-To restore a backup, delete your `DS30000.sl2` file and rename the backup of your choice to `DS30000.sl2`.
+To restore a backup, either use the "Restore a Save" feature or delete your `DS30000.sl2` file and rename the backup of your choice to `DS30000.sl2`.

 Please note that you will start the backup process by pressing the "Start" button.
 Then start up Dark Souls 3 and play.